adavasam/power-outage/README.md

 by Aakash Davasam

 ## Introduction
 Access to electricity and power is becoming more vital than ever as we live in a tech-centric world.
-With the rise in the implementation of bleeding-edge machine technology in applications that were once thought mundane, having adequate access to electricity is necessary to make the proper advancements.
+With the rise in the implementation of bleeding-edge machine technology in numerous applications, having adequate access to electricity is necessary to make the proper advancements.
 Understanding the causes of power outages and how they vary in different regions can help us develop new and more advanced infrastructure that would decrease the number of power outages in a given area.

-Question: What are the main causes of power outages, and how do they vary across different regions?
+Question: What are the main causes of power outages, and how do they vary across different regions/climates?

 The dataset used for this analysis was obtained from the [Purdue Power Outage dataset](https://engineering.purdue.edu/LASCI/research-data/outages).
 There are 1534 rows in this dataset, with the relevant columns and column descriptions (derived from [this study](https://doi.org/10.1016/j.dib.2018.06.067)) used for analysis: